Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Algorithm description

-$\epsilon = m/m_0$, where the largest planetary mass $m$ can be used to give an upper bound on the error scaling. $\epsilon$ is assumed to be small.
 Thus, the $ABA$ form has a lower error in the two limits.
 We performed numerical experiments of this prediction by integrating a system composed of the Sun, Jupiter, and Saturn.
 We tested three cases: $K$ was always 0, $K$ was always $1$, and $K$ allowed to enter $0 < K < 1$, using a $C^2$ (see Section \ref{sec:numex}) $K$.
 We used a variety of stepsizes and integration times.
-In all cases, the absolute magnitude of the energy error was about twice smaller in the $ABA$ case, as compared to $BAB$. $ABA$ is approximately just as expensive as $BAB$ because evolving the final $A$ from a step can be combined with evolving the first $A$ of the next step.
+In all cases, the absolute magnitude of the energy error was about twice smaller in the $ABA$ case, as compared to $BAB$. {This is consistent with \eqref{eq:WH:Herr:BAB} and \eqref{eq:WH:Herr:ABA}, where the magnitude of the $\{\{B,A\},A\}$ coefficient is twice smaller for $ABA$.} $ABA$ is approximately just as expensive as $BAB$ because evolving the final $A$ from a step can be combined with evolving the first $A$ of the next step.
 In this paper, we use the $BAB$ integrator form in our tests, but we note that the efficiency can be improved by using $ABA$.
 The goal of this paper is not to optimize efficiency.
 The equations of motion for Hamiltonian $A$ are \citep{Reinetal2019},

 where $\v{V}_i = \v{P}_i/m_i$ is the barycentric velocity.
 Using velocities instead of momenta is one way to ensure we can describe test particles.
 We used \citep{Reinetal2019},

 The equations for Hamiltonian $B$ are,